ygjd/base-image/README.md

 - Create new 'quick tunnels' to any local port
 - Test applications without opening ports on your instance

+Tunnels displayed in this tab will show the direct mapping between the local and tunnel addresses.
+Authentication tokens will not be appended so clicking these may lead to an authentication dialog if the auth cookie has not already been set from a previous visit.

 Want to use custom domains or virtual networks?
 Set the `CF_TUNNEL_TOKEN` environment variable to enable domain mapping.
 Check out the [Cloudflare documentation](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/) for details.

 ### Monitoring Your Instance